 To really achieve what you want -

-get clear about your goal and then spend time visualizing and feeling exactly what it wll be like when you achieve it.
+get clear about your goal and then spend time visualizing and feeling exactly what it like when you achieve it.
 FEELING it is important!
-The more your subconscious has a clear picture of where you're going the more it can figure out for you how to get there.
-It's very hard to achieve something you can't imagine or believe you can achieve.
-So the more you imagine yourself there the more possible it becomes.
-For example, if you want to lose weight spend some moments (each day if you can) imagining yourself doing what you already do only weighing the weight you want.
+The more your subconscious has a clear picture of where you're going the more it can figure out for you how It's very hard to achieve something you can't imagine or believe you can achieve.
+So the more you imagine yourself there For example, if you want to lose weight spend some moments (each day if you can) imagining yourself doing what you already do only weighing the weight you want.
 Got to rehearse for success.
-Dr Robin Aston
+Robin Aston

 Five Myths of Hypnosis